-Abby Green, 10th Grade Pre-AP Language and Composition Teacher
+Abby Green, 10th Grade Pre-AP Language and Composition Teacher and Department Chair

-Robert Henderson III, 8th Grade Fitness Teacher
+Robert Henderson III, 5th and 8th Grade Fitness Teacher

 Robert Lee Henderson III believes every student deserves a champion and role model.
 He is committed to making sure all students are college ready.
 Prior to teaching at the Kauffman School, Mr. Henderson work as a firefighter engineer in multiple cities in Colorado.
 Mr. Henderson is an alumna of City Year-South Carolina.
 He received his Bachelor of Arts in History and American Studies with a minor in Asian Studies from Lake Forest College in Lake Forest, Illinois.
 Mr. Henderson is looking forward to working at Kauffman School because he believe they have created a living dynasty of family culture and putting students first.